Our Commitment to Equity and Inclusion

 - The agency’s “Strategic Directions” and subsequent “Service Principles and Practices” are based on, and are in alignment with all legislative rights & responsibilities, commitments and Agency values.

 - All services are to adhere to all protocols, guidelines and applicable federal and provincial legislations and commitments.

 - The implementation of all legislative and practice requirements which includes the Federal Child Welfare Law (Formerly Bill C-92), Bill C84, the Child, Youth and Family Services Act 2017, the Child and Family Services Amendment Act, 2010.

-Indigenous Peoples are to be recognized and approached as sovereign nations with their own distinct cultural, political and historical ties to the province of Ontario and Canada as a whole.
+The agency’s unequivocal commitment to Indigenous Justice and Anti-Colonial Practices recognizes that Indigenous Peoples are to be recognized and approached as sovereign nations with their own distinct cultural, political and historical ties to the province of Ontario and Canada as a whole.
 They have a legislative right to self-governance, self-determination, and self-independence.
 As a result, we endeavour to engage and work with First Nations, Métis and Inuit Peoples as distinct and independent communities.
 In accordance with the above, a separate strategy will guide our work alongside First Nation, Métis and Inuit Peoples.